2024-2025 Policy Library

 Transcript Notations

 The College will note “Ineligible to Register” on a student’s official transcript if a student is suspended or expelled from the College.
 In cases of suspension, the notation will remain on the official transcript during the period of suspension only.
 If a student is expelled, the notation will remain on the official transcript permanently.
-In addition, if the student attempts to enroll at another institutions, the Dean of Students will respond truthfully, consistent with FERPA, to the other institution’s verification of status request.
+In addition, if the student attempts to enroll at another institution, the Dean of Students will respond truthfully, consistent with FERPA, to the other institution’s verification of request.

 Student Conduct Requirements Related to Commencement and Graduation